finos/common-domain-model/documentation/source/documentation.rst

 Primitive Event
 ^^^^^^^^^^^^^^^

 **Primitive events are the building block components used to specify business events in the CDM**.
-They describe the fundamental state-transition components that may impact the trade state during its lifecycle.
-The trade state always transitions to and from one of the trade types, i.e. contract or execution.
+They describe the fundamental state-transition components that impact the trade state during its lifecycle.
+The trade state always transitions to and from one a ``TradeState`` data type.

 Most of the primitive events include ``before`` and ``after`` trade state attributes that define the state transition in terms of evolution in the trade state.
 The exceptions are ``ObservationPrimitive`` and ``TransferPrimitive``.

 The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a state that *already* exists.
-By contrast, the ``after`` state provides a full definition of that object, because that state is occurring for the first time and it is the occurence of the primitive event that triggers a transition to that new state.
+By contrast, the ``after`` state provides a full definition of that object, because that state is occurring for the first time and it is the occurrence of the primitive event that triggers a transition to that new state.
 By tying each state in the lifecycle to a previous state, primitive events are one of the mechanisms by which *lineage* is implemented in the CDM.

 A ``PrimitiveEvent`` object consists of one of the primitive components, as captured by the ``one-of`` condition.
 The list of primitive events can be seen in the ``PrimitiveEvent`` type definition: